Jacqueline Kennedy Onassis: Marriage to John F. Kennedy

 Kennedy gave birth to daughter Caroline on November 27, 1957.
-At the time, she and her husband were campaigning for his re-election to the Senate, and they posed with their infant daughter for the cover of the April 21, 1958, issue of Life magazine.
+At the time, she and her husband were campaigning across Massachusetts for his re-election to the Senate, and they posed with their infant daughter for the cover of the April 21, 1958, issue of Life magazine.
 They traveled together during the campaign as part of their efforts to reduce the physical separation that had characterized the first five years of their marriage.
-Soon enough, John Kennedy started to notice the value that his wife added to his congressional campaign.
-Kenneth O'Donnell remembered that "the size of the crowd was twice as big" when she accompanied her husband; he also recalled her as "always cheerful and obliging".
-John's mother Rose however observed that Jacqueline was not "a natural-born campaigner" due to her shyness and was uncomfortable with too much attention.
+Soon enough, John Kennedy started to notice the value his wife added to his congressional campaign.
+Kenneth O'Donnell remembered "the size of the crowd was twice as big" when she accompanied her husband; he also recalled her as "always cheerful and obliging".
+John's mother Rose, however, observed that Jacqueline was not "a natural-born campaigner" due to her shyness and was uncomfortable with too much attention.
 In November 1958, John was reelected to a second term.
-He credited Jacqueline's visibility in the ads and stumping as vital assets in securing his victory, and he called her "simply invaluable".
+He credited Jacqueline's visibility in the ads and stumping as vital assets in securing his victory and called her "simply invaluable".

-In July 1959, the historian Arthur M. Schlesinger visited the Kennedy Compound in Hyannis Port and had his first conversation with Jacqueline Kennedy; he found her to have "tremendous awareness, an all-seeing eye and a ruthless judgment".
+In July 1959, historian Arthur M. Schlesinger Jr. visited the Kennedy Compound in Hyannis Port, Massachusetts and had his first conversation with Jacqueline Kennedy; he found her to have "tremendous awareness, an all-seeing eye and a ruthless judgment".
 That year, John Kennedy traveled to 14 states, but Jacqueline took long breaks from the trips to spend time with their daughter, Caroline.
 She also counseled her husband on improving his wardrobe in preparation for the presidential campaign planned for the following year.
 In particular, she traveled to Louisiana to visit Edmund Reggie and to help her husband garner support in the state for his presidential bid.